kameshsampath/argo-hello-world/README.md

 The command does the following,

-- `kubectl create ns argocd` - creates a namespace _argocd_ where all Argo CD components are installed
+- `flux install` - installs fluxcd on to the cluster
-- `kubectl apply -k $GITOPS_DEMO_HOME/clusters/dev/argocd` - installs Argo CD using the kustomization from the directory _$GITOPS_DEMO_HOME/clusters/dev/argocd_
+- `kubectl apply -k $GITOPS_DEMO_HOME/flamingo` - installs FSA
-- `argocd login --insecure --username admin --password {{.ARGOCD_ADMIN_PASSWORD}} $ARGOCD_SERVER_URL` - does a intial login to the Argo CD server.
-- Finally prints the Argo CD admin password that was generated during install.

 >**NOTE**: It will take few mins for bootstrap to complete, depending upon your bandwidth.

-Open the Argo CD dashboard using the url <https://127.0.0.1:30080>, use the credentials `admin` and password printed during the bootstrap.
+Open the Flamingo dashboard using the url <https://127.0.0.1:30080>, use the credentials `admin` and password printed during the bootstrap.

 >**TIP**: You can change the admin password using `argocd account update-password`